cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Supports Yith brand attributes
 * Supports the official "WooCommerce Product Bundles" plugin
 * Supports the official "WooCommerce Composite Products" plugin
+* Supports the official "WooCommerce Subscriptions" plugin
 * Supports the official "WooCommerce Mix & Match Products" plugin
 * Supports WooCommerce Dynamic Pricing & Discounts from RightPress
+* Supports the Discount Rules for WooCommerce plugin from FlyCart
 * Supports WC Fields Factory
 * Supports Table Rate Shipping for WooCommerce from Bolder Elements
 * Supports usage of the All In One SEO pack title and description attributes